deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_7/result_edc_vc.md

 - The test is performed on an Ubuntu environment with IntelliJ.

 #### Tested quality metric and method
-The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).\
-For the current phase (Phase 1), the test focuses on the Functional Suitability metric.
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Evaluation Criteria](./test.md#evaluation-creteria) section in the test description.
 #### Comparative criteria (checklists, ...)
 [TODO] Describe the comparative criteria used for the test / assessment.
 If possible, align with the criteria used for the same test in the other stack(s).